 "You mean I have to do Santa's job?"
 Yes, Santa has caught a cold or is so burned out that he's gone to Hawaii right before Christmas Eve.
 Or perhaps our protagonist has to take a job as a department store Santa.
 Odds are, this person is a holiday Scrooge, such as Kevin Sorbo's character, pictured above, from The Santa Suit.
 You heard that right, Kevin Sorbo.

 See: The Santa Suit, Christmas at Cartwright's, Santa Switch

-See: A Very Merry Mix-Up, Snow Bride, Christmas Incorporated
+See: A December Bride, A Very Merry Mix-Up, Snow Bride

 Stranded in a Small Town

-A cancelled flight, broken down car, or obligation drops them into a tiny town with bad WiFi.
-They'll be surrounded by small town love and realize that their big city life isn't all it's cracked up to be.
-Their car will be fixed just before Christmas Eve, after which they'll decide to stay anyway.
+A cancelled flight, broken-down car, or obligation drops them into a tiny town with bad Wi-Fi.
+They'll be surrounded by small-town love and realize that their big-city life isn't all it's cracked up to be.
+Their car will be fixed just before Christmas Eve — should they stay or should they go?